vrienstudios/anime-dl/README.md

 example usage: VidStreamIORipper.exe -S "Legend of the Galactic Heroes"

+Also, before you complain about links being invalid, links expire rougly a day after they were made.

 # Available parameters:

 -S | Search option incase you only know the name of the show.